dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 LRU, and the NAACP.

 ### essentially, basically, and in essence
-These adverbs, like many adverbs, can be omitted without changing the meaning.
+These adverbs can be omitted without changing the meaning.

 Clichés
 -------